Doctor of Philosophy

 The clinical psychology faculty is committed to making the educational experience a positive one for everyone involved.
 Every effort is made to meet the legitimate needs of students, including those with special requirements.

-Review the following document for a complete list of doctoral program requirements.
+Review the complete list of doctoral program requirements.

 If you are applying to the clinical psychology training program, include the following information: